 - Credit card debts

 - Personal debts (such as loans from friends and family)

 Other types of debt can only be discharged if certain conditions are met.
-For example, tax debt is usually non-dischargeable, but certain tax debts arising from older, unpaid income taxes may be discharged by the bankruptcy court.
+For example, tax debt is usually non-dischargeable, but under certain circumstances, older unpaid income tax can be discharged.
+Our experienced New Jersey attorneys can review your outstanding tax obligations and help determine if your situation meets the required criteria.
+Additionally, sometimes penalties and interest may be dischargeable even if the principal tax debt is not.
 To use another example, student loan debt is usually non-dischargeable, but may qualify for a discharge if the debtor can meet specific criteria, which is decided by the court.

-While liability for most debts can be wiped away, the government has decided that some debts are too pressing to be eliminated by bankruptcy.
+While liability for most debts can be discharged, the government has decided that some debts are too pressing to be eliminated by bankruptcy.
 Examples of non-dischargeable debts in bankruptcy include the following:

 - Alimony/spousal support debt

 - Debt from certain court-ordered fines, such as criminal fines or victim restitution